The new American age

 Yet:

-Wages go up in many rapid-growth-economies.
-Those countries also start to find out that blowing everything into the air and the water has a cost that might not be suitable to them in the long run.
+Wages go up in many rapid-growth economies.
+Those countries also started to find out that blowing everything into the air and the water has a cost that might not be suitable for them in the long run.

 Is your production business very energy-intensive?
 Does it not depend on ultra-cheap manpower?
-You might want to consider relocating back into the US.
+You might want to consider relocating back to the US.
 But wait, even the manpower part takes care of itself.
 More sophisticated robotization cuts the edge of high salary costs.
-Companies in rapid growth countries have little incentive to use robots.
+Companies in rapid-growth countries have little incentive to use robots.
 Their manpower is cheap.

 If this is what you need, you deal with the transport cost.
 Oh yes, add the cost of operating in an uncertain legal environment.
 Don’t forget the cost of technology transfer.
 There is also the cost of industrial espionage.
 How about the cost of corruption?
 Tell me where the end of the long tail is.